sgibson91/binderhub-deploy/CONTRIBUTING.md

 ### :hatching_chick: Your First Contribution

 Unsure where to start contributing?
-Check out the [good first issue](https://github.com/alan-turing-institute/binderhub-deploy/labels/good%20first%20issue) and [help wanted](https://github.com/alan-turing-institute/binderhub-deploy/labels/help%20wanted) issues to see where the project is looking for input.
+Check out the [good first issue](https://github.com/alan-turing-institute/binderhub-deploy/labels/good%20first%20issue) and [help wanted](https://github.com/alan-turing-institute/binderhub-deploy/labels/help%20wanted) labels to see where the project is looking for input.
+Spelling corrections and clarifications to documentation are also always welcome!

 ### :arrow_right: Pull Requests